Weight LossHow To Lose 30 Pounds In A Month: Is It Possible...

 How To Lose 30 Pounds In A Month: Is It Possible Or Not

-Losing 30 pounds in a month is humanly not possible and is not a realistic or safe goal.
+How to lose 30 pounds in a month, Losing 30 pounds in a month is humanly impossible and is not a realistic or safe goal.
 Rapid weight loss like this can harm your body and is hard to maintain.
 Instead, it’s better to aim for 1-2 pounds of weight loss per week after the first week(1).

 During the first week of a weight loss program, you might see a bigger drop on the scale, usually around 5-7 pounds.
 This initial weight loss is mainly from losing water and changes in glycogen stores in your body.
 But this quick weight loss is not sustainable and will slow down in the following weeks.

 After the first week, it’s safer to aim for 1-2 pounds of weight loss per week.
 This gradual weight loss helps your body adjust slowly, reducing the risk of negative effects like muscle loss, nutrient deficiencies, and metabolic issues.
+15-pound weight loss is possible rather than 30.
 Losing weight at a steady pace also makes it more likely that you’ll keep the weight off in the long run.

 Calorie Deficit for Weight Loss